-I have been busy collaborating with Bamford this year.
-We have produced several beautiful porcelain pieces together in colours to compliment their luxurious Spring Summer 2017 womenswear range.
+I have been busy collaborating with Bamford for a few years.
+We have produced several beautiful porcelain pieces together in colours to compliment their luxurious womenswear range.

 I am delighted to be collaborating with Midgley Green, who are shopkeepers based here in the South West in Clevedon.
 They are working with makers to bring homewares with honesty, integrity and simplicity.
 They value traditional methods of making without losing sight of contemporary aesthetic.
 Their brand is proud of heritage, not shy of tradition and determined to use materials found on their doorstep by supporting today’s makers who feel the same way.